aakashmishra1991/workshop_samples_java/CoreJavaSamples/README.md

 - core
   Consists of examples for all core Java concepts
 - logicalquestions
-  Consists of examples for all oops concepts w.r.t Java
+  Consists of some simple logical questions and competitive programming examples w.r.t Java
 - java8,9,10,11...
   Consists of examples for all java version w.r.t package names